AmbireTech/adex-protocol/README.md

 In other words, **in AdEx, advertisers can bid for an impression in real-time**, but we do not implement traditional real-time bidding.

 See [Flow](#flow) and [Bidding Process](/components/validator-stack.md#bidding-process).

-### Optimizing on-boarding

-**To be updated as we implement these.
-Up to date as of November 2018.**

-There are many hurdles in onboarding users to an app that interacts with a blockchain.

-Some of the hurdles are pretty general: for example, how to convey the importance of a seed phrase and backing it up securely.

-Others are specific to Ethereum: for example, needing ETH to pay for gas.

-In order to mitigate these UX issues, we intend to use the [Universal Login SDK](https://github.com/UniversalLogin/UniversalLoginSDK).
-The user's identity will be represented by a multisig identity contract, which allows the user to interact with AdEx through multiple device-specific private keys, and furthermore allows relayers to take care of paying the gas (called ["meta tx" or "executable signed messages"](https://ethereum-magicians.org/t/erc-1077-and-erc-1078-the-magic-of-executable-signed-messages-to-login-and-do-actions/351)).

-Another benefit of using such an abstraction is the ability to schedule transactions for a certain point in time even if they’re not online.

-In order to facilitate opening campaigns using different assets, our dApp currently integrates with Airswap, but we plan on adding support for [Uniswap](https://uniswap.io/).
-We are further exploring possibilities of HTLC-based atomic swaps between Ethereum-based assets and BTC, possibly even Lightning-enabled.

-Furthermore, we intend to allow opening a campaign with USD/EUR by integrating the dApp with a third-party service that allows purchasing DAI with USD/EUR.

 ### Oracle-based advertising